Emirates Capital Asset Management (ECAM)

 US Dollar Index Monthly chart

-Price closed January below the long term trend 10 month moving average switching the long term bias Bearish until months end.
+Price closed April below the long term trend 10 month moving average keeping the long term bias to Bearish until months end.

 (Long Term Bearish)